pchanial/python-for-data-scientists/source/ndarray.rst

          array([[ 1.,  1.],
                 [ 1.,  1.]])

-  :full: allocate an array of given shape filled by a given value (Numpy 1.8)
+  :full: allocate an array of given shape filled by a given value (NumPy 1.8)

          >>> np.full((2, 2), np.pi)
          array([[ 3.14159265,  3.14159265],